18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

 title: GSA internal tools
 ---

-_This post provides information on how to work with GSA&rsquo;s web tools and your GSA-issued equipment._
+_This post provides information on how to work with GSA's web tools and your GSA-issued equipment._

 ## Communication